digitalocean/Kubernetes-Starter-Kit-Developers/1-setup-DOKS/README.md

 starterkit-cluster-2
 ```

-If the above command output is empty or different, you can use the `kubeconfig` sub-command of `doctl k8s cluster`.
+If the above command output is empty or different, you can use the `kubeconfig` sub-command of `doctl k8s cluster` to set `kubectl` context.

 First, list the available `DOKS` clusters: